Destination Branding in Medical Tourism

 Therefore, an international patient department with highly-trained staff is critical in communicating the brand of a hospital or clinic with international patients.
 The workforce in this department requires training in handling cultural differences and efficiently communicating with health tourists.
 Some hospitals also establish international offices as a way of reaching target customers.

-However, digital marketing has become a vital tool in promoting a facility’s brand.
-In the growing industry of technology, digitalized marketing has become a method used by international patient departments.
-This platform provides unrestricted communication between prospective customers and a hospital.
-It affords patients quick access to experts even before scheduling an appointment.
+However, in the growing industry of technology, health tourism key players have to leverage digital marketing tools to promote their brand and expand their clientele base.
+This platform allows international medical departments to have unrestricted communication between prospective customers and a hospital.
+It affords patients quick access toexperts even before scheduling an appointment.

 Branding sets a health tourist destination or facility apart in the growing market.
-Patients ultimately are drawn to certain destinations based on an interplay of the push and pull factors which affect a destination’s brand.
-Therefore, successful destinations are those who have developed an excellent brand equity by influencing these factors.
+Patients ultimately are drawn to certain destinations based on interplay of the push and pull factors a destination’s brand.
+Therefore, successful destinations are those who have developed excellent brand equity by influencing these factors.